Briguy52/classnotes/dynamicProgramming.md

 #### Design a DP algorithm

-1. Identify important subproblems (ie make a table, list, matrix, etc.) to remember problems & solutions
+> 1. Identify important subproblems (ie make a table, list, matrix, etc.) to remember problems & solutions
+> 2. Fill in table entries in a 'good' order